JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_gridh_pre.rst

    "NIZS","INTEGER","5"
    "NJZS","INTEGER","5"

 * :code:`XLATCEN` : latitude  of the center of the domain for initialization.
-This point is vertical vorticity point (:ref:`grids`)
+This point is vertical vorticity point (:ref:`grids`).

 * :code:`XLONCEN` :  longitude of the center of the domain for initialization.
-This  point is vertical vorticity point (:ref:`grids`)
+This  point is vertical vorticity point (:ref:`grids`).

 * :code:`XDELTAX` : mesh length (in meters) in x-direction on the conformal or cartesian plane.
 It is  not used if you read information in a Meso-NH constant file (PGD_FILE).